jameshanlon/hex-processor/README.md

 ## Building and running the tests

+### Dependencies

+This project requires:
+- CMake 3.14+
+- C++20 compatible compiler
+- Verilator (optional, for hardware simulation)
+- Python 3 (for documentation)

+All other dependencies (fmt, Catch2) are fetched automatically via CMake FetchContent.

+### Building

 Clone and build Verilator and Yosys in repository.

 To build with the documentation, first create a virtualenv with the requirements: